riscv-steel/riscv-steel/README.md

 Steel documentation is available at [https://rafaelcalcada.github.io/steel-core/](https://rafaelcalcada.github.io/steel-core/) and provides information on:
 * How to compile software for Steel
-* I/O signals and communication to other devices
+* I/O signals and communication with other devices
 * Configuration
 * Exceptions, interrupts and trap handling
 * Implementation details